The folks over at Upcoming Pixar has received the WALL-E teaser poster. It is a very nice poster with the words:

 Sigg Jones is a short animation created by three student at the French Supinfocom School.
 When the heavy weight champion wrestler Sigg Jones drinks a strange Powerdrink he loses control of himself unleashing all the good he had.
 His Agent will have to set him straight…

-Check out this cool video of all the couch gags from the beginning of each Simpsons episode from season 1-10 all in sequence and order.
+Check out these videos of all the couch gags from the beginning of each Simpsons episode from season 1-10.
 Someone sure had a lot of time on their hands.
 Enjoy!